-Ballet Japanese Stewartia is a dense deciduous tree with an indistinguished habit of growth.
+Japanese Stewartia is a dense deciduous tree with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.